xlwings/xlwings/DEVELOPER_GUIDE.md

 2. Clone your forked repository: `git clone <your forked git url>`
 3. `cd xlwings`
 4. With the desired development environment activated: `pip install -e ".[all]"`.
 This will install xlwings like a standard package but runs from your cloned source code, i.e. you can edit/debug the xlwings code.
-If you don't want the dependencies to be taken care of or don't want to install Rust (used by xlwings Reader), you can use `python setup.py develop`.
+If you don't want the dependencies to be taken care of or don't want to install Rust (used by xlwings Reader), you can use `python setup.py develop` (this requires you to temporarily remove `pyproject.toml` though).

 ## macOS